 Why do we need to test the sockets and lights after the new consumer unit is fitted?

-On rare occasions some properties have pre-existing faults that exist within your installation but lay undetected by your existing type of fuse protection.
+On rare occasions some premises have pre-existing faults that exist within your installation but lay undetected by your existing type of fuse protection.
 When the new modern RCD fuse protection is installed the fault is then detected causing the circuit to trip.
 This is because modern RCD circuit breakers are designed to better detect earth leakage faults than other fuses.
 On the rare occasion a circuit has a pre-existing earth fault we would investigate to identify and isolate the source.
 If the repair of the fault requires additional work you would be informed of the situation and advised accordingly of any additional cost involved prior to any repairs being made.
-For example if you had a faulty light fitting or socket cable we would provide you with a separate cost repair.
 Any queries please do not hesitate to ask.

 Will I get a certificate?